-Follow the riverside path for (up to) 1¾ km, ignoring a couple of bridges across the river.
+Follow the riverside path for (up to) 1¾ km, skirting around any waterlogged patches as best you can and ignoring a couple of bridges across the river.
 There is woodland on your right until the final 300m, where you go alongside a large playing field and briefly join the Capital Ring.

 The Capital Ring is a circular walking route around inner London.
 It was completed in 2005.

 With a sports pavilion ahead, turn left to cross the river.
 Follow the waymarked path curving slightly to the right across a small open area to the A3 and cross this busy dual carriageway via the pedestrian lights.

 The BBW is actually signposted across a high footbridge off to the left, presumably because the lights were installed after the route was devised.

 Take the short link road ahead (now closed to traffic) through Robin Hood Gate into Richmond Park.
 Inside the park keep right, leaving the Capital Ring and curving round in front of a car park.
 At a signposted path junction the suggested route is to turn right towards Chohole Gate, staying on the BBW.

 - The Tasmin Trail ahead is a slightly more direct route, but this 12 km perimeter track around Richmond Park is popular with cyclists and runners.